RyG's Cruise Guide

 Question 3: Does the old style muster station drill (pre-covid) still happen onboard?

-The self-mustering process is a part of Carnival's Covid protocols that is replacing the old style traditional muster station drill.
+The self-mustering process started after the Covid-19 pandemic cruise restart, but for Carnival it has remained in place even after other health & safety protocols went back to normal.
 Guests who sailed before Covid may remember at a set time the muster station alarm would ring and everyone would go to their muster station at the same time.
 This is no more as the self-mustering process has replaced the old style muster station drill.
-Having guests go at their own time prevents large crowds from congregating and is one way Carnival is trying to minimize the spread of Covid-19.

 Question 4: Is there anything else related to safety going on besides the self-mustering process?